ibm-cloud-docs/assistant/actions.md

     The name can be up to 64 characters in length.
 A longer example message that is used as the name by default will be truncated to 64 characters.

     In some situations, the action name is shown to customers or service desk personnel to express the purpose of the action.
 The name can be shown in a disambiguation list or in a chat summary, for example.
 It is worth taking some time to give the action a name that is concise and accurate.
+For more information, see [Disambiguation](#actions-disambiguation).
     {: tip}

 1. Click **Save**, and then click **Close**.